HA1Andrzej/RENAC-MODBUS/README.md

 2A 30 	- jump to 10800

-22 	- kolejne 34 rejestry
+22 	- another 34 registers

-00 02	- ilość stringów ?
+00 02	- number of strings

 0B 0C 		- PV1 voltage /10 "282.8"
 00 02 		- PV1 current /10 "0.2"